scipy-conference/scipy_proceedings/papers/mahzad_khoslessan/mahzad_khoslessan.rst

 Striping is also activated and is set to three which is also equal to number of nodes.
 Figures [] and [] show the speed up and I/O time plots obtained for XTC file format (600X).
 As can be seen, we are still seeing these stragglers and the overal speed-up is not improved.
-In oredr to see if the calculation is load balanced and the same amount of load is assigned to each worker by the scheduler, scheduler pluging is used to get detailed information about a task and to also validate our observationis obtained from web-interface.
+In order to see if the calculation is load balanced and the same amount of load is assigned to each worker by the scheduler, scheduler pluging is used to get detailed information about a task and to also validate our observationis obtained from web-interface.
 The results from scheduler pluging is described in the following section.

 Scheduler Plugin Results